Defense Federal Acquisition Regulation Supplement (DFARS)

 - Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract.

-Azure and Azure Government maintain a FedRAMP High Provisional Authorization to Operate (P-ATO) issued by the Joint Authorization Board (JAB), which represents the highest bar for FedRAMP compliance.
-NIST SP 800-171 mapping tables in Appendix D (D1 through D14) provide control mapping between CUI security requirements and relevant security controls in NIST SP 800-53, indicating that NIST SP 800-171 represents a subset of the NIST SP 800-53 controls for which Azure and Azure Government have already been assessed and authorized under the FedRAMP program.
-Consequently, customers can be assured that FedRAMP High baseline addresses fully and exceeds the requirements of NIST SP 800-171.
-All Azure and Azure Government services that have received FedRAMP High authorization conform to the NIST SP 800-171 requirements and can accommodate customers looking to deploy CUI workloads.
+Azure and Azure Government maintain a FedRAMP High provisional authorization to operate (P-ATO) issued by the FedRAMP Joint Authorization Board (JAB), which represents the highest bar for FedRAMP compliance.
+NIST SP 800-171 mapping tables in Appendix D (D1 through D14) provide control mapping between CUI security requirements and relevant security controls in NIST SP 800-53, indicating that NIST SP 800-171 represents a subset of the NIST SP 800-53 controls for which Azure and Azure Government have already been assessed and authorized under FedRAMP.
+Therefore, you can be assured that FedRAMP High baseline addresses fully and exceeds the requirements of NIST SP 800-171.
+All Azure and Azure Government services that have received FedRAMP High authorization conform to the NIST SP 800-171 requirements, and can help you deploy CUI workloads.